zorggn/love-asl/readme.md

 - Implement advanced functionality to `stream`-type Sources as well, that use Decoders internally.
 - Implement some kind of windowing to make pitch shifting & time stretching click/pop less.

+### License
+This library licensed under the ISC License.